AdobeDocs/experience-platform.en/help/profile/home.md

 ### Identities

 Every business wants to communicate with their customers in a way that feels personal.
-However, one of the challenges of delivering relevant digital experiences to customers is understanding how to tie their disconnected data together, which is often spread across different digital channels such as tablets, mobile phones and laptops. [!DNL Identity Service] allows you to piece together the complete picture of your customer by linking identities from multiple channels, creating an identity graph for each customer, allowing you to better understand them.
+However, one of the challenges of delivering relevant digital experiences to customers is understanding how to tie their disconnected data together, which is often spread across different digital channels such as tablets, mobile phones and laptops. [!DNL Identity Service] allows you to piece together the complete picture of your customer by linking identities from multiple channels and creating an identity graph for each customer.
 Visit the [Identity Service overview](../identity-service/home.md) for more information.

+### Merge policies

+When bringing data fragments together from multiple sources and combining them in order to see a complete view of each of your individual customers, merge policies are the rules that [!DNL Platform] uses to determine how data will be prioritized and what data will be used to create the customer profile.
+When there is conflicting data from multiple datasets, the merge policy will determine how that data should be treated and which value should be used.
+Using RESTful APIs or the user interface, you can create new merge policies, manage existing policies, and set a default merge policy for your organization.
+For more information on working with merge policies using the [!DNL Real-time Customer Profile] API, please see the [merge policies endpoint guide](api/merge-policies.md).
+To work with merge policies using the [!DNL Experience Platform] UI, refer to the [merge policies user guide](ui/merge-policies.md).

+### Union schemas {#profile-fragments-and-union-schemas}

+One of the key features of [!DNL Real-time Customer Profile] is the ability to unify multi-channel data.
+When [!DNL Real-time Customer Profile] is used to access an entity, it can supply you with a merged view of all profile fragments for that entity across datasets, referred to as the union view and made possible through what is known as a union schema. [!DNL Real-time Customer Profile] data is merged across sources when an entity or profile is accessed by its ID or exported as a segment.
+To learn more about accessing profiles and union views using the [!DNL Real-time Customer Profile] API, visit the [entities endpoint guide](api/entities.md).

 ### Segmentation

 Adobe Experience Platform [!DNL Segmentation Service] produces the audiences needed to power experiences for your individual customers.
 When an audience segment is created, the ID of that segment is added to the list of segment memberships for all qualifying profiles.
 Segment rules are built and applied to [!DNL Real-time Customer Profile] data using RESTful APIs and the Segment Builder user interface.
 To learn more about segmentation, please begin by reading the [Segmentation Service overview](../segmentation/home.md).

-### Profile fragments and union schemas {#profile-fragments-and-union-schemas}

-One of the key features of [!DNL Real-time Customer Profile] is the ability to unify multi-channel data.
-When [!DNL Real-time Customer Profile] is used to access an entity, it can supply you with a merged view of all profile fragments for that entity across datasets, referred to as the union view and made possible through what is known as a union schema. [!DNL Real-time Customer Profile] data is merged across sources when an entity or profile is accessed by its ID or exported as a segment.
-To learn more about accessing profiles and union views using the [!DNL Real-time Customer Profile] API, visit the [entities endpoint guide](api/entities.md).

-### Merge policies

-When bringing data together from multiple sources and combining it in order to see a complete view of each of your individual customers, merge policies are the rules that [!DNL Platform] uses to determine how data will be prioritized and what data will be combined to create that unified view.
-Using RESTful APIs or the user interface, you can create new merge policies, manage existing policies, and set a default merge policy for your organization.
-For more information on working with merge policies using the [!DNL Real-time Customer Profile] API, please see the [merge policies endpoint guide](api/merge-policies.md).
-To work with merge policies using the [!DNL Experience Platform] UI, refer to the [merge policies user guide](ui/merge-policies.md).

 ### (Alpha) Configure computed attributes